Chronic obstructive pulmonary disease: Spirometry

-Spirometry measures the amount of airflow obstruction present and is generally carried out after the use of a bronchodilator, a medication to open up the airways.
+Spirometry measures the degree of airflow obstruction present and is generally carried out after the use of a bronchodilator, a medication to open up the airways.
 Two main components are measured to make the diagnosis, the forced expiratory volume in one second (FEV1), which is the greatest volume of air that can be breathed out in the first second of a breath and the forced vital capacity (FVC), which is the greatest volume of air that can be breathed out in a single large breath.
 Normally, 75–80% of the FVC comes out in the first second and a FEV1/FVC ratio less than 70% in someone with symptoms of COPD defines a person as having the disease.
-Based on these measurements, spirometry would lead to over-diagnosis of COPD in the elderly.
-The National Institute for Health and Care Excellence criteria additionally require a FEV1 less than 80% of predicted.
-People with COPD also exhibit a decrease in diffusing capacity of the lung for carbon monoxide due to decreased surface area in the alveoli, as well as damage to the capillary bed.
+Because pulmonary function declines with ageing, use of this fixed threshold will lead to over-diagnosis of COPD in the elderly.
+FEV1 is typically expressed as a percentage of the predicted "normal" for the person's age, gender, height, and weight.
+Airflow obstruction that is not fully reversible also can be found in patients with asthma and other diseases.
 Testing the peak expiratory flow (the maximum speed of expiration), commonly used in asthma diagnosis, is not sufficient for the diagnosis of COPD.

-Screening using spirometry in those without symptoms has uncertain effects and is generally not recommended; however, it is recommended for those without symptoms but with a known risk factor.
+Internationally, definitions for the diagnosis of COPD have changed over time.
+The British Thoracic Society (BTS) has required both FEV1/ FVC <0.70 and an additional criterion of FEV1 <80% predicted, based on the Health Survey for England (HSfE).